-Update: The VA has announced that the Veterans Identification Cards may not be released until sometime in 2017.
-The cost for the Veterans ID card has not yet been determined.
+Update: The VA started accepting applications for the Veterans Identification Cards at the end of November 2017.
+The VA has announced there is no anticipated cost for the Veterans ID card, even though they are authorized to charge a fee.
+You can apply here.
+(Note: The VA is experiencing a high volume of applications and there are expected delays to issue cards).
 In the mean time, we have updated this article to include instructions for printing a VA Proof of Service Letter so you can show an official letter from the VA proving your military service.

 A Solution Many Veterans Have Been Seeking

-Currently, the military only issues ID cards for current servicemembers, retirees, and certain veterans with a 100% disability rating.
-The only option many veterans have to prove their service is a VA ID card used for health care (if eligible), or a state-issued drivers license with a Veterans Designation (but not all states currently offer this).
+There weren’t many options for military veterans to prove their service before the law was passed.
+The military only issues ID cards for current servicemembers, retirees, and certain veterans with a 100% disability rating.
+There are, however, several ID card options veterans can use to prove their military service.
+These include a VA Health Identification Card used for health care (if eligible), or a state-issued drivers license with a Veterans Designation (most, but not all states currently offer this).

 Many veterans who were not eligible for the above ID cards had a difficult time proving their military service, and often carried a DD Form 214, which contains personal information that should be kept secure (such as the veteran’s SSN, birthday, etc.).
 Best practices for avoiding identity theft recommend leaving your SSN and other personally identifying information in a locked and secure place to avoid potential loss.

-Veterans ID Card for Identificaation Use & Proof of Service Only
+Veterans ID Card for Identification Use & Proof of Service Only

 The new ID cards will only be valid for proving military service.
 The new cards cannot be used for benefits through the VA, to access military installations, or to receive other military or veterans benefits.
 However, those who are currently eligible for benefits through the military or VA will continue to have them through their current methods.